-This feature allows you to fine tune your audio, in order to obtain the best compromise between smooth operation and clear target signals.
+This is a new feature which allows you to fine tune your audio, to obtain the best compromise between smooth operation and clear target signals.

 Target Volume

 Used to control the built-in amplifier which affects the volume of target signals.
 It is active with both headphones and an external speaker.
 Target Volume can also be used to reduce the severity of ground signals.